 The risk is directly linked to exposure over elongated timeframes.

 Airlite is very effective in reducing the concentration of VOCs in the air.
-Simply activated with light, Airlite degrades the organic molecules that make up VOCs, transforming them into inert substances that are not dangerous for health, and making the environment healthier.
+Simply activated with light, Airlite reduces the organic molecules that make up VOCs, transforming them into inert substances that are not dangerous for health, and making the environment healthier.